-If a market participant The IESO will Fails a reserve test because of an unforeseen forced outage or equipment limitation, and Request the market participant to change its energy bid to reflect the derate or force the equipment out-of-service.
-Is a dispatchable load 2.
-Request the dispatchable load to remove its reserve offers, as the DSO cannot handle derates on dispatchable loads.
-3. (Once the forced outage condition has been repaired) allow the market participant to resubmit its reserve offers within the two-hour mandatory window.
+If a market participant The IESO will • Is a dispatchable load 3.
+(Once the forced outage condition has been repaired) allow the market participant to resubmit its reserve offers within the two-hour mandatory window.

 4.3.5 Hold-offs